x42/fil4.lv2/README.md

 Details
 -------

-Fil4 is based on fil-pluins LADSPA.
+Fil4 is based on fil-pluins LADSPA by Fons Adriaensen.

 Fil4 consists of four 2nd order resonant filters using a Mitra-Regalia style lattice filter, which has the nice property of being stable